• Skip to primary navigation

 Artex could contain asbestos

-• Do not disturb the surface at all
+• Do not disturb the surface under any circumstances

-• Check this free handout for the governments asbestos reference cards
+• Review this free handout, detailing the governments asbestos reference cards

-• Either obtain a asbestos sample testing kit or consult the Governments Asbestos in the home data-base to find out where to get help.
-A word of warning here – Going down the Government/local council route will take a minimum of 10 days whereas identifying asbestos with an asbestos sampling kit takes 24 hours
+• Order an asbestos sample testing kit from one of the many companies available online or consult the Governments Asbestos in the home data-base to find out where to get help.
+It’s important to mention here that the government/local council method usually takes a minimum of 10 days, however identifying asbestos with an asbestos sampling kit can take as little as 24 hours

-• Check all three of our free downloadable handouts to see whether a license is required to remove the particular type of asbestos you have found.
-If it is, go to the Asbestos Removal Contractors Association to find a local contractor for removal
+• Check out the 2 following handouts (linked below) and the one linked to above to see whether you need a license to remove the particular type of asbestos you have found.
+If it is, go to the Asbestos Removal Contractors Association to find a local contractor for removal.
+Our handouts are available here:

-• A licence is not required under the Occupational Health and Safety Regulations 2007 as long as the asbestos does not cover an area of more than 10 square metres and it is not friable asbestos (see above for definition of friable).
-The removal must also be performed in less than 1 hour in any period of 7 days
+• No license is needed under the Occupational Health and Safety Regulations 2007 if the asbestos area is under 10 square meters and not friable.
+Removal must also be performed in less than 1 hour in any period of 7 days.

 A big thanks to the HSE (Health and Safety Executive) for information and images that went into completing this advice.